hww/XiKeyboard/README.md

 ![menu-picture-1](Documentation/menu-picture-1.png)

+Press C-s will print the text _File Saved_

-But this can be done by shorter way.
+But this can be done by shorter way to define menu abowe.

 <sup>To Do ...</sup>